Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Traversal.md

 ### Depth First Traversals

- In a _depth first search_ (DFS) traversal we explore the children, grandchildren, and any further descendants of a node before moving to its sibling and traversing the sibling's descendants.
+ In a _depth first search_ (DFS) traversal we explore a single child, the resulting grandchildren, and any further descendants of a node before moving to its sibling and traversing the sibling's descendants.
+In other words, we fully explore a single subtree before traversing the second subtree.

 There are three standard types of depth-first traversals: